SayedTahsin/Class-Reporting-Monitoring-System/README.md

 ### SMTP setup
 Go to [resend.com](https://resend.com) and update SMTP credentials in your `.env` file (see `.env.example` for reference).

+### Supabse setup
+- Go to Supbase and create an new project.
+- Create a new bucket in the storage tab. and name it `pdf`
+- Get service role key and upadate `.env` file (see `.env.example` for reference)

 ### Run the development server
 Go to root directory and run:
 ```bash
 bun dev
 ```

 Open [http://localhost:3001](http://localhost:3001) in your browser to see the web application.